plotly/dash/CONTRIBUTING.md

 We use both `flake8` and `pylint` for basic linting check, please refer to the relevant steps in `.circleci/config.yml`.

+Note that we also start using [`black`](https://black.readthedocs.io/en/stable/) as formatter during the test code migration.

 ## Tests

 We started migrating to [pytest](https://docs.pytest.org/en/latest/) from `unittest` as our test automation framework.
 You will see more testing enhancements in the near future.